Which Characters Will Lose The 'Game Of Thrones?': A Chronicle Of Many Deaths Foretold

 These are the characters who will make it through, bloodied, beaten but unbowed.

-- Tyrion Lannister — Don't get me wrong, it would be just like GRMM to off his most identifiable character (and most identifiable-with character, if you're one of his legions of "bookish-nerd-who-can't-fight" readers) at the last possible second, just when victory is at hand.
+- Tyrion Lannister — Don't get me wrong, it would be just like GRRM to off his most identifiable character (and most identifiable-with character, if you're one of his legions of "bookish-nerd-who-can't-fight" readers) at the last possible second, just when victory is at hand.
 But I see Tyrion making it through, barely.
 He's coming off two seasons as a pretty lousy strategic adviser, so let's close off that career path.
 Maybe he'll get that vineyard he always wanted.

 - Samwell Tarly -- Well someone's got to stick around to write A Song of Ice and Fire (see above, re: characters with whom the author and his readers most closely identify).
 He dropped out of maester school, and, what, he's gonna go back to Castle Black to be a Watcher On The Rubble?
 I don't think so.
 After last season's Friar's Club Roast of his father and older brother (more like "Fryer's Club Roast" good night Cleveland) the family seat at Horn Hill is ... kind of super super open.